 Fiat acquired the shattered remnants of Lancia in 1969.
 The Italian car giant was ill-prepared for what it discovered.

-Fiat made its name, reputation and not inconsiderable fortune from small cars, cost-engineered and rationalised to be inexpensive to produce, to buy and maintain.
-During Italy’s post-war industrial boom, the Turin car maker grew massively catering to the home market’s growing affluence and thirst for motorisation.
+Fiat made its name, reputation and not inconsiderable fortune from small cars, cost-engineered and rationalised to be inexpensive to produce, to buy and to maintain.
+During Italy’s post-war industrial boom, the Turin car maker grew massively, catering to the home market’s growing affluence and thirst for motorisation.
 By the late 1960’s however, Fiat’s management realised that over 70% of their car business was concentrated in the bottom end of the market – one with the least potential for profit.

-Fiat’s management saw their future upmarket, an arena hitherto unfamiliar to the Italian car giant and one the company had ignored in the post-war boom.
+Fiat saw their future upmarket, an arena hitherto unfamiliar to the Italian car giant and one the company had ignored in the post-war boom.
 However, they faced a fundamental problem, one that went to the very root of their corporate culture.
 Fiat’s modest yet technically brilliant engineering chief, Dante Giacosa, was ideologically opposed to a move upmarket and at Fiat, engineers exercised enormous influence.

-In a detailed paper discussing the effects of Fiat’s takeover of Lancia, academic, Giuliano Maielli makes the case that; “production engineers at Fiat had reproduced an engineering ideology.
+In a detailed paper discussing the effects of Fiat’s takeover of Lancia, academic, Giuliano Maielli makes the case that “production engineers at Fiat had reproduced an engineering ideology.
 This is well reflected by Giacosa’s conviction that the role of Fiat was to produce cheap reliable and enjoyable cars for the people rather than expensive luxury cars.”

 The 1969 acquisition of Lancia therefore, was timely.
-It provided a ready-made nameplate with a proven track record of engineering excellence and the sort of sober-suited upmarket image that would open all the right doors.
+It provided a ready-made nameplate with a proven record of engineering excellence and the sort of sober-suited upmarket image that would open all the right doors.
 All that was required was a series of cost-rationalised models to be developed and Fiat would be in a position to mop up a large chunk of the European upper-medium car market.

-They were hardly in a position to challenge Fiat’s predominance anyway.
+It was hardly in a position to challenge Fiat’s predominance anyway.
 The company Fiat acquired in 1969 was a pale shadow of its glory days.
 “We have found the engineers’ drawers empty,” Fiat supremo Gianni Agnelli stated upon his acquisition of the stricken car firm.
 Dr. Antonio Fessia – Lancia’s acclaimed technical director had died in 1967 and due to Lancia’s financial woes, his position remained unfilled for well over a year.

 Camuffo was reputedly horrified by what he found upon his arrival.
-Staff morale was on the floor and worse, engineering staff were departing in droves.
+Staff morale was on the floor and worse, engineers were departing in droves.
 Camuffo moved to arrest what was becoming a mass exodus, convincing key engineering staff to remain; namely chassis engineer, Romanini, and engine chief Ettore Zaccone Mina – (the engineer responsible for the Fulvia’s sublime V4 unit).

-Read part 3 here
+Part 3 here